Mega Man (1987 video game): Plot

-In the year 200X, robots developed to assist mankind are commonplace thanks to the efforts of renowned robot designer Thomas Light.
-However, one day, these robots go out of control and start attacking humans, and among them, there are six advanced humanoid robots created by Dr. Light for industrial purposes.
+In the year 200X, robots developed to assist mankind are commonplace thanks to the efforts of the renowned robot designer, Dr. Wright.
+However, one day, these robots go out of control and start attacking humans, and among them, there are six advanced humanoid robots created by Dr. Wright for industrial purposes.
 Known as the "Robot Masters", they consist of Cut Man, Guts Man, Ice Man, Bomb Man, Fire Man, and Elec Man.
-Dr. Light realizes that the culprit responsible for these attacks is his old rival Albert Wily, but is unsure of what to do.
+Dr. Wright realizes that the culprit responsible for these attacks is his old rival Dr. Wily, but is unsure of what to do.
 His helper robot, Rock, has a strong sense of justice and offers to be converted into a fighting robot to stop Dr. Wily's plans, dubbing himself Mega Man.
-He eventually defeats the six Robot Masters and recovers their central cores, then confronts Dr. Wily within his Pacific-based robot factory, where he is manufacturing copies of Light's robots.
-After defeating replicas of the Robot Masters, and several robots designed specifically by Wily to defeat him, Mega Man confronts Wily in a final showdown and defeats him before returning home to his family.
+He eventually defeats all six Robot Masters and recovers their central cores, then confronts Dr. Wily within his Pacific-based robot factory, where he is manufacturing copies of Dr. Wright's robots.
+After defeating replicas of Dr. Wright's Robot Masters, and several robot masters designed specifically by Wily to defeat him, Mega Man confronts Wily in a final showdown and defeats him before returning home to his family.

-The initial Western release of the game has the same basic plot, and some significantly changed details from the original Japanese manual.
-In this version, Dr. Light and Dr. Wily (who is portrayed as Dr. Light's former assistant) co-create the humanoid robot Mega Man alongside the six Robot Masters, each of whom were designed for the benefit of Monsteropolis's citizens (no such place existed in the original plot).
-Dr. Wily, angered by Light taking credit for their work and desiring to use his creations for criminal purposes, steals the Robot Masters and reprograms them, then creates his own army of robots to seize control of Monsteropolis and declare it his own personal empire.
-Dr. Light, horrified by Wily's betrayal, sends Mega Man to destroy the Robot Masters and free Monsteropolis from Wily's machines.
+The initial Western release of the game has the same plot, and some significantly changed details from the Japanese Famicom manual.
+In this version, Dr. Wright and Dr. Wily (who is portrayed as Dr. Wright's former assistant) co-create the humanoid robot Mega Man alongside the six Robot Masters, each of whom were designed for the benefit of Monsteropolis's citizens (no such place existed in the original plot).
+Dr. Wily, angered by Wright taking credit for their work and desiring to use his creations for criminal purposes, steals the Robot Masters and modifies them, then creates his own army of robots to seize control of Monsteropolis and declare it his own personal empire.
+Dr. Wright, horrified by Dr. Wily's betrayal, sends Mega Man to destroy the Robot Masters and free Monsteropolis from Dr. Wily's machines.